DpD-Nightmare/Python-Engineering-Assessment/README.md

 the Jupyter notebooks are used to check the dataset’s keys and values.
 And another version is a final version of in which the OOP-based version is utilized.

+-> both the final and intial version does not contain the AWS account secrate keys, due to account security purpose.

 -> This github repositry does not contain dataset due to memory issue.